imcitius/checker/README.md

 If there is no `alerts` block, all alerts will be sent only to the log.

+Parameter `severity: critical` may be set in each check's description, to explicitly send alerts to Critical alerts channel.

 ### Manage alerts

 With the help of messages to the bot, you can manage alerts and the mode of checking projects.